petems/cant-heal-you-yell/README.txt

 the day that the original author come back for the hiatus that he may be in.

-What Can't Heal You Does
+What Can't Heal You (Yell Version) Does
 ------------------------

-Well, Can't Heal You will help you out by whispering the target of your spell when that happens to tell them what you're trying to cast on them, and why it isn't working, so they can try to move where you *can* heal them.
+Well, Can't Heal You (Yell Version) will help you out by yelling the target of your spell when that happens to tell them what you're trying to cast on them, and why it isn't working, so they can try to move where you *can* heal them.
 Or at least you can tell them afterwards, "What?
 You didn't see that twenty messages telling you you were out of my line of sight?"

-Beyond that, Can't Heal You can whisper people when you try to buff them but they have a higher level buff already, when you're sheeped, silenced, or otherwise prevented from casting (in some cases, it may not know that you've been prevented from casting until you try to cast a spell), and
+Beyond that, Can't Heal You (Yell Version) can yell people when you try to buff them but they have a higher level buff already, when you're sheeped, silenced, or otherwise prevented from casting (in some cases, it may not know that you've been prevented from casting until you try to cast a spell), and